Baked Sockeye Salmon

 Ingredients needed

-• Butter – The butter is melted and mixed with the olive oil and garlic.
-The delicious garlic butter is poured over the salmon to infuse it with fat and flavor.
+• Butter, olive oil, and garlic.
+The butter is melted and mixed with the olive oil and garlic, then poured over the salmon to infuse it with fat and flavor.
+For the garlic, opt for fresh garlic cloves instead of bottled or dried ones.

-• Lemon – The fish is cooked on top of and dressed with fresh lemon slices.
-The acidity from the lemon adds balance among the rich and fatty fish.
+• Lemon.
+The fish is cooked on top of and dressed with fresh lemon slices.
+The acidity from the lemon adds balance to the rich and fatty fish.

 Seasonal fish tip